alem-platform/foundation/bitmap/README.md

 Requirements:

 1. The program should display a help message when the `-h` or `--help` flag is used.
+2. The help feature has maximum priority, which means that when a program operates by combining options with a help flag, program must print help message.
-2. The help message should include information about all available flags and their usage.
+3. The help message should include information about all available flags and their usage.

 Example: